bacontime/blog-mirror/nature/clades.md

 And it was only in the last century that people realized that mushrooms aren't plants.
 -->

 So let's run with the fish example.
-I'll build a cladistic tree of life using common names instead of latin names.
+The following is a cladistic tree of life using common names instead of latin names.
 When a common-name describes a non-clade group, I'll play a bit fast and loose with that common name to turn it into a clade.

 <!--Insert graphics here.
 Aside with Lupo's comment about how none of the groupings are wrong per se just useless.-->